Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 During the run up to Bluegrass weekend we will be hosting 'Bluegrass Discovery' with free events scattered around Poole and Bournemouth featuring many of our artists playing over the weekend.
 Where you can sample the flavour of the Festival.
 These events are very popular will be FREE, we recommend you get there Early !! – All events commence 8pm approx.

-Bermuda Triangle 10 Parr St Ashley Cross Poole BH14 0JY – The Hot Seats – Virginia USA
+Bermuda Triangle 10 Parr St Ashley Cross Poole BH14 0JY - TBC

-Brewhouse and Kitchen - 152-154 Commercial Rd Poole Hill Bournemouth BH2 5LU – The Carrivick Sisters
+Brewhouse and Kitchen - 152-154 Commercial Rd Poole Hill Bournemouth BH2 5LU – TBC

-Firkin Shed – 279 Holdenhurst Rd, Bournemouth BH8 8BZ - Cup O’Joe – Northern Ireland
+Firkin Shed – 279 Holdenhurst Rd, Bournemouth BH8 8BZ - TBC

 REAL ALES & CIDERS

 We always spend a good deal of time selecting the very best of Beers and Ciders from top craft brewers, locally and further afield.
-This year we have some ‘rare visitors’ Farmageddon from Northern Ireland including the infamous Gorse and Anzac.
-The Hanged Man and North Coast Voodoo are from small batch surfer brewer Justin from the Madrigal Brewery Lynmouth North Devon.
-Then there is Dark Revolution, Tapstone, local boys Brewshack, Hattie Brown and Corbel and Session from 8 Arch.
-Then there is the Ciders, all the favs plus Lulworth Skipper, Silly Mo from Sussex, Draggon Fly from Meon Valley and Bumble Bee ! - want more, well your better get here nice and early !
+In 2017 we had some ‘rare visitors’ Farmageddon from Northern Ireland including the infamous Gorse and Anzac.
+The Hanged Man and North Coast Voodoo from small batch surfer brewer Justin from the Madrigal Brewery in North Devon.
+Also Dark Revolution, Tapstone, local boys Brewshack, Hattie Brown and 8 Arch.
+Ciders, all the favs plus Silly Mo from Sussex, and Meon Valley and Bumble Bee ! so watch this space for the 2019 Collection.

-Meet the Brewer - Meet and Quiz Nic from Brewhouse and Kitchen Poole Hill Bournemouth on both Friday and Saturday
+Meet the Guest Brewer - on both Friday and Saturday

-Our Festival food is hugely popular.
-Friday nights kick off with top quality burgers and sausages from Keating’s the well-known local Wimborne butchers.
-Then on Saturdays with a double Hog Roast from Jackie and Anthony, our farmers from Somerset.
+On Saturday there is a double Hog Roast from Jackie and Anthony, our farmers from Somerset.
 If meat is not your thing then dip in to Trisha’s Veggie Chilli and Baked Potatoes or mix and match the choice is yours!

-So forget the hamper it is all here, home cooked and fresh!
+So forget the hamper it is all here, home cooked and super fresh!

 Please note this is a non smoking venue.